denten-books/plain-text/5-surface.md

 proposed to fill its covers with a transparent liquid that would host "visible, weakly ferromagnetic crystals."
 When sandwiched between the plates, a piece of magnetic tape would activate crystals, which would in turn align with the embedded inscription.
-The top plate would finally reveal the signal's "visible outlines."[@youngquist_magnetic_1961, 1]
+The top plate would ultimately reveal the signal's "visible outlines."[@youngquist_magnetic_1961, 1]

 !["The positioning of a magnetic recording card for visual observation of symbols recorded thereon," from [@youngquist_magnetic_1961,